lschwetlick/tertletimer/README.md

 04:35:48
 ```

+Caveat: depending on your terminal setup it may or may not be able to trigger sound!
+You may need to add a line to do this...

 ## Usage:
 tertletimer

-start a timer that counts down to the specified time.
+start a timer that counts down from the specified time.

 ### Options:
 - **-h** hours